tiemma/sonic-core/README.md

 This project houses the core APIs for a suite of tools on documentation based on Swagger.

 # Why do this
-I work at [Replex](replex.io) (shameless plug here) and I got tired of getting tickets to update the swagger documentation which isn't easy or also extremely fun to do.
+I got tired of getting tickets to update the swagger documentation which isn't easy or also extremely fun to do.

 So whilst creating a simple handler to record the requests, I started this project.